grnet/synnefo/docs/networks.rst

 (only MAC_FILTERED, PHYSICAL_VLAN use them) so link and mac prefix uniqueness cannot be guaranteed.

-Lets assume a bridge ``br200`` that serves a VPN network to GRNET exist already in Ganeti nodes and we want to create for a certain user a private network so that he can access the VPN.
+Lets assume a bridge ``br200`` that serves a VPN network to GRNET already exists on Ganeti nodes and we want to create for a certain user a private network so that he can access the VPN.
 Then we run in Cyclades:

 .. code-block:: console